History of Verona: Contemporary Verona

 12 November 1965: Inauguration of the University of Verona by the Minister Luigi Gui, the Rector Guido Ferro and the Mayor of Verona Renato Gozzi.

 On 10 January 1959 the University of Verona was founded with the name Free University of Economics and Business.
 Following the merger with the University of Padua, the Faculty of Foreign Languages and Literatures, the Faculty of Canon Law and the Faculty of Medicine were added.
 In 1982 the University of Verona again became an autonomous body and today has several faculties: Economics, Medicine and Surgery, Mathematics, Physical and Natural Sciences, Law, Education, Letters and Philosophy, Foreign Languages and Literatures, and Physical Education.
 Today Verona is the third university centre in the Veneto region, after Padua and Venice.

 A major news event was the kidnapping of General James Lee Dozier, commander of NATO's Allied Land Forces Southern Europe (LANDSOUTH), who was abducted by the Red Brigades on 17 December 1981; the police intervened massively, so much so that the city seemed to be under siege, and only after 42 days, on 28 January, he was freed in Padua thanks to a raid by the Verona NOCS.
 In 1988 the city was visited by Pope John Paul II, who celebrated in the Cathedral the beatification of Don Giovanni Calabria and Don Giuseppe Nascimbeni, both from the Verona area.
+The city hosted the 2026 Winter Olympics closing ceremonies and the 2026 Winter Paralympics opening ceremonies.

 Jews in Verona

 Verona has one of the oldest and most important Jewish communities in Italy.
 Clear traces of this presence remain: in the buildings of the old ghetto, in the synagogue and in the ancient cemetery of Borgo Venezia.
+Additionally, there is a 20th-century synagogue located outside but close to the original Jewish ghetto.